-(c) Tentative recommendations
+(c) Recommendations

-- 9. Failure to take reasonable steps to detect and correct biased output of an artificial intelligence system, resulting in discrimination against a person or class that is not warranted by reasonable business or industry practice, or is contrary to law, should amount to actionable negligence if the differential treatment of the plaintiff resulting from the output is accompanied by actual damage. - 10.
-If the defendant intended the result described in Tentative Recommendation 9, or was aware of the biased output and deliberately failed to take reasonable steps to correct it, the differential treatment of the plaintiff should be conclusively presumed to have caused actual damage.
+- 8. (1) Failure to take reasonable steps to detect and correct biased output of an artificial intelligence system, resulting in discrimination against a person or class that is not warranted by reasonable business or industry practice, or is on a ground prohibited by law, should amount to actionable negligence if the differential treatment of the plaintiff resulting from the output is accompanied by actual damage. - (2) Recommendation 8(1) does not contemplate duplicative compensation if a plaintiff suffers discrimination on a ground prohibited by law resulting from biased output of an artificial intelligence system and has additional remedies in respect of the discrimination. - 9.
+If the defendant intended the result described in Recommendation 8(1), or was aware of the biased output and deliberately failed to take reasonable steps to correct it, the differential treatment of the plaintiff should be conclusively presumed to have caused actual damage.